thassio-vinicius/sweeper/README.md

 ## How to play

-1. **Start** — The game loads a board with hidden bombs and pre-placed pieces (same cyan ◆ design for every piece).
+1. **Start** — The game loads a board with hidden bombs and pre-placed pieces.
 2. **Drag pieces** — Move pieces between empty cells.
-Drops on occupied cells bounce back (snap-back animation).
+Drops on occupied cells bounce back.
-3. **Discover bombs** — Landing on a hidden bomb reveals it and increments the discovered counter; the piece stays on that cell.
+3. **Discover bombs** — Landing on a hidden bomb reveals it and increments the discovered counter.
 4. **Timer** — Every **10 seconds** one random hidden bomb auto-explodes.
 5. **Magic bombs** — When the live BTC price (whole dollars, UI-rounded) **lands on** a value ending in **0** or **5**, a new hidden bomb may appear (capped at the initial bomb count for that board size).
 6. **Win / game over** — When all bombs are discovered or exploded, you are taken to the game-over screen with your discovered-bomb count.